Jiangjunosaurus: Phylogeny

 Jiangjunosaurus was placed in the Stegosauridae in 2007.
 The describers concluded that within the Stegosauridae it had a basal position.
 This was not based on an exact cladistic analysis but on the method of comparative anatomy.
 Jiangjunosaurus shows a mix of basal and derived traits.
 Characters that are typically stegosaurid are the inclined quadrate; the vertical plate on the dentary; the depression on the pterygoid flange of the quadrate; the bottom edge of the scapula exceeding the upper edge of the coracoid in length; and the double row of larger neck plates.
 A basal stegosaurid position is suggested by the horizontal front branch of the quadratojugal combined with a ventral process on the main body.

+Subsequent research using phylogenetic analyses recovered Jiangjunosaurus in various positions within the Stegosauridae.
+A 2025 publication by Sánchez-Fenollosa & Cobos included Jiangjunosaurus in a phylogenetic analysis and recovered it as a member of a clade of Chinese stegosaurines including Wuerhosaurus and Yanbeilong.
+This was partially based on the similarity of its neck vertebrae with those of an unnamed species from the Hekou Group.
+These results are displayed in the cladogram below: